 The goal is to stabilize the firm and to execute a 30 day, 90 day and 12 month turnaround plan.
 Management and key employees are accessed and assigned ownership responsibilities for identifying and immediately implementing “cash flow” enhancing opportunities.
 Simultaneously, strategies are developed for optimizing relationships with the funding sources, vendors, distribution channels and customers.
 The 30 and 90 day plans are successfully implemented.
 The 12 month plan to establish consistent, long-term profitability was ultimately realized.

 This regional firm is in a deeply competitive industry where costs continue to rise as do customer demands for lower prices and quicker delivery.
 Management realizes that internal information must be more relevent in terms of content and timeliness for the team to make routine and critical decisions.
-The team modifies the newly created dashboard numerous times over a five month period before it truly becomes the nucleus of benchmarking and communications.
+The team modifies the newly created dashboard (flash report) numerous times over a five month period before it truly becomes the nucleus of benchmarking and communications.
 The Key Performance Indicators (KPIs) were ultimately divided into the ten key categories which were measured against 4 week rolling averages.

 Management was able to monitor much more closely as a result of having created a dashboard that was integrated with additional metrics including inventory, orders-in-process and account receivables.
 Preparing an ongoing short-term budget (90 days) enabled management to not only monitor the KPIs, but also drive sales and cash flow.